eminx/gamez/README.md

 2- `npm start` to run the app locally

-3- `npm run build` to build it locally (this should ideally be taken care of in the server via jenkinsFile.
-Contact your favourite dev-ops person.
-If you don't have any, Marcus Johansson is the one)
+3- `npm run build` to build it locally

 That's it.